 - After successfully logging into Office 365, you will be presented with a permission request to allow Mailprotector to read user profiles, directory data, and other requirements for Directory Sync to function correctly.
 Be sure the account you signed in as has admin permissions.
 Verify this by looking for the '(admin)' to the right of the signed in user as shown in Figure 6.
 Click the 'Accept' button to continue.

 - You will return to the Directory Sync settings in the Console.
 A successful connection will result in a Tenant ID displayed in the field, just below the Server Type, as shown in Figure 7.

 ERROR NOTE: If you received an error attempting to connect to Office 365, first check the URL in your browser when looking at the Console.
 If it does not begin with https://console.emailservice.io then the connection process will fail.
 If the URL is correct, check the O365 account you are using by logging into the Office 365 Portal.

 - You are now ready to enable and sync Office 365 users to the Console.
 Click the checkboxes to enable 'User sync' and 'Filter by domain.'
 Your settings should look similar to Figure 8.
 Click the 'Save' button at the bottom of the Directory Sync settings to complete the configuration.

 - It may take a few minutes for directory synchronization to complete.
 Once finished, go to the user list for the user group you configured with Directory Sync and verify the accounts listed are as expected.

-IMPORTANT: User and shared mailboxes will be synchronized as User type accounts in the Console.
-A limitation of the information provided from Office 365 prevents Directory Sync from discerning between a user and a shared mailbox.
+IMPORTANT: A limitation of the information provided from Office 365 prevents Directory Sync from discerning between a resource and a shared mailbox.